2024 West Bengal train collision

 On 17 June 2024, two trains collided in Darjeeling district in the Indian state of West Bengal.
 A goods train collided with Sealdah–Agartala Kanchanjunga Express, a passenger train near Rangapani railway station.
 About 11 people were killed and more than 60 were injured in the accident.

 Crash

-On 17 June 2024, Kanchanjunga Express (Train No. 13174), a passenger train was traveling from Agartala in Tripura to Sealdah in West Bengal.
+On 17 June 2024, Kanchanjunga Express (Train No. 13174), a passenger train with Sealdah-based WAP-7 was traveling from Agartala in Tripura to Sealdah in West Bengal.
 The train had left New Jalpaiguri Junction, crossed Rangapani railway station, a non-stopping station at 8:27 IST and stopped some distance before the Chatterhat railway station on the Katihar–Siliguri line, waiting for clearance to proceed further.
-At 8:45, a goods train (Train no: GFCJ) crossed the Rangapani station and was proceeding on the same line.
+At 8:45, a goods train carrying containers (Train no: GFCJ) with WAG-9 electric locomotive crossed the Rangapani station and was proceeding on the same line.
 At 8:55, the goods train rammed the stationary passenger train from behind, causing three coaches of the Kanchenjunga Express to derail.